tldr-pages/tldr/pages/common/git-log.md

 `git log`

-- Show only the first line of each commit message:
+- Show the history of a particular file or directory, including differences:

-`git log --oneline`
+`git log -p {{path/to/file_or_directory}}`

 - Show an overview of which file(s) changed in each commit:

 `git log --stat`

-- Show a graph of commits in the current branch:
+- Show a graph of commits in the current branch using only the first line of each commit message:

-`git log --graph`
+`git log --oneline --graph`

 - Show a graph of all commits, tags and branches in the entire repo: